-I am requesting a recommendation from (faculty member) for the following recommendation can be in the form of a veri specific needs/request of the organization/s (specify organization or situation).
-I agree that the pal communication or written letter dependent on the situation. eeded to support this request to the faculty member prions such information as my resume, CV, or draft letter to n.
+I am requesting a recommendation from (faculty member) for the following recommendation can be in the form of a verbal co specific needs/request of the organization/situat I agree to provide all necessary information needed to support this request to the faculty member prior to any recommendation.
+Faculty may request such information as my resume, CV, or draft letter to assist in completion of this recommendation.
 Student/Graduate Signature Date Faculty Signature Date